Last updated on January 30, 2024

 Best Exploit Cards

-For other formats, the best exploit card would be Sidisi, Undead Vizier.
+For most formats, the best exploit card would be Sidisi, Undead Vizier.
 With deathtouch, a strong set of stats, and the ability to Demonic Tutor for any card at the cost of one creature, Sidisi works well from ahead, behind, or at parity.

 Rakshasa Gravecaller | Illustration by Jakub Kasper

 I wouldn’t want effects like exploit too often, but I have no issue seeing it again down the road.
-I’d especially love to see a mythic that pushes the limits of what exploit can do.
+I’d especially love to see a card that pushes the limits of what exploit can do.
 I feel like there’s design space left on the table without fully pushing the mechanic.
 But once WotC explores that I’m not sure there’s enough designs to make exploit a main set mechanic again.

 That’s all from me for now.
 Stay safe, stay healthy, and I’ll see you next time!Follow Draftsim for awesome articles and set updates: